kablamo/VimDebug/README.md

 # VIMDEBUG

 VimDebug integrates your language's debugger with Vim.
-Currently there is support for Perl, Ruby, and Gdb.
+Currently there is support for Perl, Python, and Ruby.
 Please note that this code very much in beta and is still missing some important capabilities.

 ### Requirements